Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Installation-Guide.md

 ### Troubleshooting

-If you encounter issues, please contact ia424@cam.ac.uk or reach out on [GitHub](https://github.com/alhasacademy96/).
+If you encounter issues, please contact kindsofintelligence.cfi@gmail.com.
 For common issues and solutions, visit our [FAQ page](/docs/FAQ.md).

 Happy experimenting with Animal-AI!